Okolona to Calhoun City

 This former line went from Okolona west to Van Vleet, then through Parkersburg to Houston.
 From Houston the line went west through Hall, Pyland, Vardaman, Derma and into Calhoun City.
 The ROW can still be made out on aerial photos and topo maps, and some of the old ROW has been used as dirt roads.

-Thanks to Tom Lucas for contributing information about this route.
+Thanks to Tom Lucas for contributing information.